Fashion&Food Synergy for Sustainability

 8 partners from 6 EU countries

-This project has been funded with support from the European Commission.
+This project has been funded with support of the European Commission.
 The project page (and sub-pages) reflects the views only of the author, and the Commission cannot be held responsible for any use which may be made of the information contained therein.

 This project is being implemented with the support of the European Commission.
-This page (and subpages) reflects the views of the author and the European Commission cannot be held responsible for the information contained therein and/or any use that may be made of it.
+This page (and subpages) reflects the views of the author only, and the European Commission cannot be held responsible for the information contained therein and/or any use that may be made of it.

 scroll-top-icon